-Even though College Board and ACT streamlined their respective accommodations approval procedures in 2016, the process can still be frustrating, time-consuming and sometimes costly.
-You need to work closely with the designated counselor at your school.
+Even though College Board and ACT have streamlined their respective accommodations approval procedures in recent years, their processes can still be frustrating, time-consuming and sometimes costly.
+You need to work closely with the designated counselor or learning specialist at your school.
 Start the process early, follow up often and stay patient yet persistent.
 It’s worth the effort.